-Anthony has been tearing up jumps and tracks around his home in Canada since he kicked the training wheels off his first bike.
-By the time he reached 10, Anthony was already being featured on industry websites and recognised as the next prodigy in mountain biking.
+Anthony Messere has been tearing up jumps and tracks around his home in Canada since he kicked the training wheels off his first bike.
+By the time he reached 10, Messere was already being featured on industry websites and recognised as a mountin biking prodigy.

-Anthony has worked hard to be the best he can, simultaneously becoming one of the best in the world.
-In 2011, he squeaked into Red Bull Joyride in Whistler, Canada and landed in 3rd place, sharing the podium with Red Bull Canada teammate Brandon Semenuk.
+Messere has worked hard to be the best he can, simultaneously becoming one of the best in the world.
+In 2011, he squeaked into Red Bull Joyride in Whistler, Canada and landed in third place, sharing the podium with fellow Canadian Brandon Semenuk.

-The Canadian wonderkid has since achieved a more-than respectable 7th place on the FMB Tour – a promising start for such a young rider who is undoubtedly looking to rock the FMB scene.
+The Canadian wonderkid has since achieved a more-than respectable th results on the FMB Tour – a promising start for such a young rider who is undoubtedly looking to rock the FMB scene – but string of unfortunate injuries and technical issues left him shy of his true potential in 2013.

-A string of unfortunate injuries and technical issues left him shy of his true potential in 2013, but the young Canadian ripper came back in stellar style in 2014 to win Crankworx Les 2 Alpes and take another podium at Red Bull Joyride.Read more
+However the young Canadian ripper came back in stellar style in 2014 to win Crankworx Les 2 Alpes and take another podium at Red Bull Joyride, putting him firmly on the path for future success in slopestyle and freeride contest around the world.Read more